 From Calais go as far as Paris on the A16 via Amiens; in suburban Paris, follow A115 > A15 to interchange with A 86.
-The follow A 86 West.
+The follow A 86 West, following signs for Nanterre then Versailles.
 After the 10 km of tunnel, leave on Exit 41 to N118 (dual carriageway) towards the A 10 motorway.

 At most times of day, the tunnel carries very little traffic, on account of the high toll; so as long as you do not hit the Paris area at a time of day when other non-toll sections of the A86 are saturated, this route may be faster than the route via Rouen.